khushiagrawal22/Internsavy_Data_Science_Projects/README.md

 # InternSavy Data Science Internship Projects

-This repository contains three data science projects completed during my internship at InternSavy.
-Each project showcases different machine learning techniques and data analysis skills.
-Below is a brief description of each project:
+Welcome to my INTERNSAVY Data Science Internship Projects repository!
+Here, I have showcased the three exciting data science projects I completed during my internship at INTERNSAVY.
+Each project demonstrates various data analysis and machine learning techniques to tackle real-world challenges.
+Read on to explore the projects and their key findings.

 ## Project 1: Admission Prediction using Classification Techniques